ssrg-vt/librettos-src/README.md

 with SMP and Xen HVM support as well as additional drivers (e.g., NVMe and ixgbe).

+Use gcc 8 or 9 workarounds as described in rumprun-smp's README.

 * librettos-network contains the network server implementation.

 librettos-network is based on rumprun-smp and contains the following compilation